What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 Once your employee has used their 10 KIT days, they’ll lose one week’s SMP for each week or part week they work for you.

-The SMP pay period isn’t extended to take account of any such weeks.
+The SMP pay period isn’t extended to take account of these weeks.
 Any SMP lost in this way is always at the standard rate first, or 90% of the AWE if this is lower than the standard rate.

 Employee returns to work then goes off sick

-Where your employee has returned to work within their MPP, and goes off sick, they can’t get SSP from you.
+Where your employee has returned to work within their MPP and goes off sick they can’t get SSP from you.
 You should consider paying SMP.
-Their husband’s or partner’s employer will continue to pay them SPP during both the sickness and the remaining MPP period.

 Employee works for another employer

 It’s up to your employee to tell you that they’re working for another employer and when they stop working for that employer.

 Employee starts work with another employer before or during the qualifying week (QW)

 If your employee started work for another employer before the end of the QW you must continue to pay SMP throughout the MPP, even if they’re still working for that employer after the baby is born, unless one of the following apply: